 Well, it depends on how many layers the web animated banner actually has.

 You can add fast animations to more dynamic ads and longer effects if you want to add smoothness to an animated one or two layered banner.

 Now, let’s answer the third question and then, we can move on to the next elements.
-Let’s suppose that you have little knowledge about animations and technicalities such as transitions, effects and so on.
+Let’s suppose that you have little knowledge of animations and technicalities such as transitions, effects and so on.
 But, at the same time, you want an animated banner that can be ready to publish in just a few seconds.
 Can it be done?

-Well, let me introduce you to Magic Animator, a great feature that is available on Bannersnack’s creation panel.
+Well, let me introduce you to Magic Animator, a great feature that is available in Bannersnack’s creation panel.
 Basically, it’s a one-click feature and it works great if you want to easily animate a banner in just a few seconds based on the 5 presets that are available here: Alpha, Bounce, Cross, Drop and Expand.